tapanauti/Web-AI-Mastery/README.md

 The future of personal computing lies on the Web & AI.
 This repo takes care of that.

-Helping you create a complete journey from a novice to an expert developer, with all the resources provided to you (mostly) free.
+Helping you create a complete journey from a novice to an expert WEB & AI developer, with all the resources provided to you (mostly) free.

 # Beautiful Content here: [CompileZero](https://compilezero.com/)